Oxford Philosophical Club

-The Oxford Philosophical Club refers to a group of natural philosophers, mathematicians, physicians, virtuosi and dilettanti gathering around John Wilkins FRS (1614–1672) at Oxford in the period 1649 to 1660.
+The Oxford Philosophical Club, also referred to as the "Oxford Circle", was to a group of natural philosophers, mathematicians, physicians, virtuosi and dilettanti gathering around John Wilkins FRS (1614–1672) at Oxford in the period 1649 to 1660.
 It is documented in particular by John Aubrey: he refers to it as an "experimental philosophical club" run weekly by Wilkins, who successfully bridged the political divide of the times.
 There is surviving evidence that the Club was formally constituted, and undertook some projects in Oxford libraries.

-Its historical importance is that members formed one of the major groups that came together in the early 1660s to form the Royal Society of London.
+Its historical importance is that members of the Oxford Circle and the Greshamites joined together to form the Royal Society of London in the early 1660s under Charles II.
+Having been newly restored as King, Charles II favoured these great scientists and philosophers, so much so that he considered himself one of them.

 Wilkins was Warden of Wadham College, and the circle around him is also known as the Wadham Group, though it was not restricted to members of the College.
 It included William Petty, Jonathan Goddard and John Wallis from the 1645 group in London.

 The term Oxford Philosophical Society may refer to this club, or at least two later societies.